 House prices are sky high, transport is congested and the health service under strain yet still many urban politicians are obsessed with their false version of “diversity” over all other considerations.

 Today we heard that 14 new “garden villages” are to be built to provide 200,000 homes.
-They building over the fields and country lanes of my childhood but even this is not enough!
+This building is to take place in the fields and country lanes of my childhood but even this is not enough!
 If each home housed 4 people that will still only cater for under 2 and a half year’s worth of immigration to the UK!

 Over population is not just a British problem.
 Population is ballooning all over the world and people are flocking to super-cities.
 Shanghai 24 billion, Karachi 23 million, Lagos 16 million.
 As much as I love cities I prize REAL DIVERSITY.
 Urban and rural.
 Town and country.
 An urban environment where one can get away to the country.
 A modern vibrant multicultural city and a traditional slower quieter countryside.
 I don’t want London to balloon to 24 million people just because Emily Thornberry fancies a different Pizza topping or Sadiq Khan is planning another “festival of culture” with “ethnic” food supplied by the same corporate caterers and events coordinators as did the American Football festival in Regent Street.